Are Quadcopters Legal?

 The question of air rights as it relates to UAVs is relatively novel since manned aircraft operate thousands of feet above populated areas, far too high to be considered trespassing.
 Air rights in the sense of, say, hoisting a boom over a neighbor's property are well-defined, and such an action, it's safe to assume, would indeed constitute trespassing.
 Some may be tempted to assume that since UAVs operate in a sort of middle ground, below the elevations at which manned aircraft normally operate, yet potentially above the reach of ground-based apparatuses such as a cherry pickers, they are somehow exempt.
 While this may, to some extent, be arguable for larger, commercial-grade UAVs that come closer to manned aircraft in capability (if they ever get legalized), it hardly seems like a good thing to risk in the case of a quadcopter or other consumer UAV.
 Consumer UAVs don't have the range and are too unreliable—many, if they lose signal, will automatically land wherever they are, or will fly at a fixed, low elevation back to a home point.
 But even if consumer craft were more capable, the requirement that they have to be kept within visual range (see below) effectively limits how high they can be flown.

-In other words, even though there may be a slight gray area as concerns UAVs, one would still be extremely foolish to operate over someone else's private property without permission.
-In a small town in Colorado, famously, there is even an attempt to make it legal to shoot down UAVs flying over private property.
-This may not pass—my guess is it won't—but even so, safer means of disabling intrusive aircraft may still be found, and the operator may still be charged with trespassing.
+In other words, one would still be extremely foolish to operate over someone else's private property without permission.
+In a small town in Colorado, it's now legal to shoot down UAVs that are flying over private property.

 Beyond Visual Range (BVR)